twelapps/Rijks/Rijks/Readme.md

 - Selecting “<“ navigates back to the main view.

 Detailed artwork view
 - Selecting any artwork (either in the “artworks collection view” or in the “Favourite artworks collection view") navigates to the detailed artwork view, showing a larger image of the selected artwork.
+Depending on the option set in the set-up menu, the image is scrollable or just fixed.
 - Selecting “<“ navigates back to the appropriate collection view.

+Set-up menu
+- Switch to define whether the image in the "Detailed artwork view" is scrollable or just fixed.
+Default is scrollable.
+The parameter is stored in UserDefaults.

 All artists, artworks and favourite settings are persistent in Core Data.
 If the images were not retrieved previously, FetchResultsController is used to manage the display of artwork images in the Artworks collection view.
 Once retrieved from the web, these images are stored on the local “disk”.
 They will be removed if the user removes an artist from the app.